trade-copilot/ape-ai-docs/Use-Cases/Investor/Beginner/dividend-investing-strategy.md

 **For Dividend Cut Risk Assessment:**
 ```
-Hey Money, I'm worried about [TICKER]'s dividend sustainability.
+Hey Money Monty, I'm worried about [TICKER]'s dividend sustainability.
 Can you check:
 1. Latest payout ratio and trend
 2. Recent free cash flow coverage
 3. Any news about business struggles